oroinc/documentation/bundles/extensions/MakerBundle/index.rst

 Code Generator for OroPlatform-based Applications (OroMakerBundle)
 ==================================================================

-Oro Maker Bundle provides a set of generators that create basic code for your project blazing fast with deep utilization of Oro Platform functionality.
+|OroMakerBundle| provides a set of generators that create basic code for your project blazing fast with deep utilization of Oro Platform functionality.

 What Can Be Generated
 ---------------------